mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

   $ yum -y install python-pip

-View a list of helpful commands, and Check the version of Pip that is installed:
+View a list of helpful commands, and check the version of *pip* that is installed:

 .. code-block:: bash